Skip to Main

 • What is a Disability?

 UT Southwestern adheres to the definition of disability per the Americans with Disabilities Act, as amended (ADA).
-A disability is a physical or mental impairment that substantially limits one or more major life activity.
+A disability is a physical or mental impairment that substantially limits one or more major life activities.

 • What is a Major Life Activity?